We’re reader-supported. Purchases via our links may earn us a commission, at no extra cost to you.

 This will help you determine if there is demand for such a business and what features and services potential customers are looking for.
 It would be best to conduct surveys and focus groups to gather this information.

-Utilizing online tools such as Google Trends, social media analytics, and industry reports can give you insights into customer behavior and market trends.
+Utilizing online tools such as Google Trends, social media analytics, and industry reports can give you insights into customer behaviour and market trends.
 These tools can help you identify potential customers, learn about their preferences, and gather information on the competition.

 Analyzing Potential Customers and Their Preferences: The Key to Meeting Customer Needs